VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-the-power-of-map.md

 [1].map(num => times_two(add_one(num))); // => [4]
 ```

 If you know how `Array.map` works this feels like 'well duh!'.
-This actually gives you chance to optimize your code for readability or performance.
+This actually gives you a chance to optimize your code for readability or performance.
 In the case of arrays, multiple calls to `map` can have a big impact on performance when the number of elements in the list grows.

 And that's it.
 Those two rules are all you need to know to spot a functor.